What is a Residents Society?

 Ownership of land: The members of Residents Societies own the land beneath their own property (usually freehold) individually, whereas the land beneath Body Corporate buildings is owned collectively by all owners (unit-titled).
 Generally, apartment buildings will have Body Corporates, whereas other forms of collective ownership such as townhouses (adjoining or freestanding) that share some common property will have a Residents Society.

 Legal form: Body Corporates are governed by the Unit Titles Act and generally have higher administration costs (and Body Corporate Fees) as they are responsible for the maintenance and upkeep of the entire exterior of the building.
-Residents' Societies are governed by the Incorporated Societies Act and are only responsible for the upkeep of common areas.
-However, the owners in a Residents Society will have other costs, in that the owner is also responsible for the insurance and maintenance of their own building.
+Residents' Societies are governed by the Incorporated Societies Act and are only responsible for the upkeep of common areas and insurance.
+However, the owners in a Residents Society will have other costs, in that the owner is also responsible for the maintenance of their own building.

 How Do You Become a Member of a Residents Society?